The Women’s All Ireland League enter’s it’s penultimate weekend with the top four going head to head in the playoffs for the League championship.

 Looking at the league games this season you would expect the fixtures to go in favour of the home side.
 The league games between Railway and Belvo have gone with home advantage and those between Bohs and Cooke have gone firmly in favour of Bohs, with the Limerick side winning both.

-In more recent encounters Railway have beaten both Belvo and Bohs in the All Ireland Cup but the match between Bohs and Cooke was a walk over for Bohs after Cooke got their dates wrong.
+In more recent encounters Railway have beaten both Belvo and Bohs in the All Ireland Cup but the cup match between Bohs and Cooke was a walkover for Bohs after Cooke got their dates wrong.

-Put bluntly, the Women’s AIL goes to pot over the Six Nations period with only 3 league games played in 3 months, thought there are cup matches shoe horned in somewhere along the way.
-It leaves most teams struggling to maintain their strongest sides, or any side at all for that matter, and it all leaves a rather flat finish to the campaign.
+Put bluntly, the Women’s AIL goes to pot over the Six Nations period with only 3 league games played in 3 months.
+There are cup matches shoe horned in somewhere along the way.
+However, it leaves most teams struggling to maintain their strongest sides, or any side at all for that matter, and ultimately it delivers a rather flat finish to the campaign.

 With their recent cup wins, over their main rivals, I would guess that Railway have recovered the quickest and are hotly tipped (well by me anyway 😆 ) to go on and complete a cup and league double.
 However, I can see any of the top three winning this one with UL Bohs the most likely to derail Railway’s double.